 I was baptized and confirmed in, and currently belong to, a Presbyterian church.
 I am, after all, a Scots-Irish Rankin.
-A frequent message at my church, including on its LED marquee, is “ALL ARE WELCOME.”
+My church’s motto is “ALL ARE WELCOME.”
 That phrase has several layers of meaning in this era of immigrant hatred, but its most fundamental meaning is that everyone is invited to participate in communion.

 Townsend, Kentucky in American Letters 17.

 Fred Lee Hawkins Jr., Maury County, Tennessee Cemeteries with Genealogical and Historical Notes, Vols.
 1 and 2 (1989).